 Why Choose McGregor & Oblad

-McGregor & Oblad, PLLC has helped immigrants from several countries receive Green Cards of many types, including through Adjustment of Status and Consular Processing.
-Our attorneys will first help you determine if you are eligible for a Green Card and through which process you may apply for residence.
+McGregor & Oblad, PLLC has helped immigrants from many countries receive Green Cards of many types, including through Adjustment of Status and Consular Processing.
+Our attorneys will first help you determine if you are eligible for a Green Card and which process you may apply for residence.
 We will then prepare for you the strongest case possible to demonstrate that you are eligible for a Green Card.
-A good immigration lawyer knows the law, understands the legal process and relates to the client in order to provide the best service possible.
-Our attorneys will help you assess your options so you can know the best course of action in your individual case.
+Our attorneys look at every option so you can know the best course of action.